Perspective on a challenge: predicting the photochemistry of cyclobutanone: Analysis of the contributions

 For the original pathway involving ring opening via the adiabatic path in S$_2$, cyclobutanone (in a diradical open form) reaches a conical intersection with S$_1$.
 XMS-CASPT2 appears to bring this intersection close in energy to S$_0$, while SA-CASSCF shows a larger energy splitting between S$_0$ and the other excited electronic states (Paper 12).

-Besides this adiabatic pathway, another path was located in Paper 12, involving the passage through a S$_2$/S$_1$ intersection characterized by a closed cyclobutanone (MECI structure also identified in Paper 5) and leading to the ring opening of the molecule in S$_1$.
+Besides this adiabatic pathway, another path was located in Paper 12, involving the passage through a S$_2$/S$_1$ intersection characterized by a closed cyclobutanone (the structure of the corresponding minimum-energy conical intersection was also identified in Paper 5) and leading to the ring opening of the molecule in S$_1$.

 Overall, the photochemistry of cyclobutanone initiated by a laser pulse at 200 nm offers a fantastic playground for testing electronic-structure strategies for various processes.
 Upon photoexcitation, the molecule undergoes a photophysical process by relaxing in S$_2$ with Rydberg (3s) character, leading to the appearance of vibronic progressions in the photoabsorption cross-section of cyclobutanone.
 This process is accurately captured by single-reference and MRPT/MRCI methods that incorporate dynamic correlation, as long as an adequate basis set is employed.
 However, cyclobutanone can escape this S$_2(3s)$ minimum via a transition state, leading to an adiabatic change of electronic character and triggering its rich photochemistry.
 This second process is far more demanding for electronic-structure methods.
 Not only should the method be able to describe bond-breaking processes (via the inclusion of static correlation) but it should capture the barrier height properly to adequately describe the timescale for the adiabatic process to take place.
 The contributions to this challenge allow us to highlight the critical role of the electronic-structure method (in particular, the inclusion of both static and dynamic correlation to describe the adiabatic evolution in S$_2$) and the basis set, but more calculations are required to fully characterize the barrier on this adiabatic path.
 While comparison of experimental and calculated lifetimes for specific features in the MeV-UED observables (see Sec.~\ref{sec:obs} below) may offer an indirect indication that specific approaches (in particular, XMS-CASPT2 with a large basis set) describe this barrier adequately, the uncertainty related to this barrier height in S$_2$ can only be reduced by additional calculations at a higher level of theory, possibly including CC3 if static correlation at this nuclear configuration is not too important.
 Discussions during the CECAM workshop pointed out that larger active spaces, in particular when combined with a perturbation-based description of dynamic correlation, may not provide a better estimate of the barrier height (see for example the SI of Ref.~\citenum{levine2009} for a discussion on active-space size with SA-CASSCF).